Creating a Simple NodeMCU Web Server

 Inside setup(), we create a simple HTML code and place this as a string to page.

-//the HTML of the web page page = "<h1>Simple NodeMCU Web Server</h1><p><a href=\"LEDOn\"><button>ON</button></a> <a href=\"LEDOff\"><button>OFF</button></a></p>"; //make the LED pin output and initially turned off
+page = "<h1>Simple NodeMCU Web Server</h1><p><a href=\"LEDOn\"><button>ON</button></a>&nbsp;<a href=\"LEDOff\"><button>OFF</button></a></p>"; //make the LED pin output and initially turned off

 This will give us a simple web page with two buttons.
 Now this is not that good looking but I think it's enough for our purpose here.
 If you are looking to create a much more good looking website, I suggest you use a microSD card module or SPIFFS to house your images, or CSS and Javascript files.